annotatingadler/adler-project/index.markdown

 layout: home
 ---
-# Annotating Adler's Acting Studio: Identity and Embodiment in the Stella Adler Collection
+# Annotating Adler: Identity and Embodiment in the Stella Adler Collection

 **Principal Investigator and Editor: Zoe Bursztajn-Illingworth**